alvin677/JonCsWebserver/README.md

 # JonCsWebserver
 Performance-focused C# web server, with backend file scripting support and customizable.<br>
-Simply drop-in this webserver in-place of e.g. Apache and get a free performance boost (more than double the performance out-of-the-box)!
+Simply drop-in this webserver in-place of i.e. Apache and get a free performance boost (more than double the performance out-of-the-box)!
 PHP support, static file support, and more.<br>
 Feel free to fork, modify the code and send push requests to make it more performant! :)

 `./WebServer_linux --httpPort=80 --httpsPort=443 --backend=/var/www/dynamic_files --help`<br/>